geopm/theta-tutorial/QUICKSTART.md

 ### Rank/Thread Pinning

-The GEOPM job launch script, geopmaprun, queries and uses the OMP_NUM_THREADS environment variable to choose affinity masks for each process.
-For this reason, it is required to set the OMP_NUM_THREADS environment variable in the shell that executes geopmaprun, and should not be passed to the application sub-shell with the aprun '-e' option.
+The GEOPM job launch script, geopmlaunch, queries and uses the OMP_NUM_THREADS environment variable to choose affinity masks for each process.
+For this reason, it is required to set the OMP_NUM_THREADS environment variable in the shell that executes geopmlaunch, and should not be passed to the application sub-shell with the aprun '-e' option.

 GOOD:

-    OMP_NUM_THREADS=64 geopmaprun -N 1 -n 1 ...
+    OMP_NUM_THREADS=64 geopmlaunch -N 1 -n 1 ...

 BAD:

-    geopmaprun -e 'OMP_NUM_THREADS=64' -N1 -n1 ...
+    geopmlaunch -e 'OMP_NUM_THREADS=64' -N1 -n1 ...

-Enabling geopmaprun to interpret the -e option is tracked as [issue #360](https://github.com/geopm/geopm/issues/360).
+Enabling geopmlaunch to interpret the -e option is tracked as [issue #360](https://github.com/geopm/geopm/issues/360).

-The principal job of the geopmaprun wrapper to aprun is to set explicit per-process CPU affinity masks that will optimize performance while enabling the GEOPM controller thread to run on a core isolated from the cores used by the primary application.
-For this reason it is important not to provide any affinity related flags to geopmaprun.
+The principal job of the geopmlaunch wrapper to aprun is to set explicit per-process CPU affinity masks that will optimize performance while enabling the GEOPM controller thread to run on a core isolated from the cores used by the primary application.
+For this reason it is important not to provide any affinity related flags to geopmlaunch.
-Please do not specify either of the CPU binding aprun options when using geopmaprun: '-cc'/'--cpu-binding', or '-cp'/'--cpu-binding-file'.
-The geopmaprun does not interpret the '-j'/'--cpus-per-cu' option and it should not be used.
+Please do not specify either of the CPU binding aprun options when using geopmlaunch: '-cc'/'--cpu-binding', or '-cp'/'--cpu-binding-file'.
+The geopmlaunch command does not interpret the '-j'/'--cpus-per-cu' option and it should not be used.
 This option will either conflict with the explicit per process CPU masks that GEOPM creates, or it will not effect the affinitization.
-With the asymmetry of the KNL NUMA configuration, the '-S'/'--pes-per-numa-node' option is not appropriate on the Theta system, but this option is also not interpreted by the geopmaprun wrapper.
+With the asymmetry of the KNL NUMA configuration, the '-S'/'--pes-per-numa-node' option is not appropriate on the Theta system, but this option is also not interpreted by the geopmlaunch wrapper.

 ### Failure of msr-safe